Jump to content

 Tarps were simply some wrapping tissue paper (from the art store), painted with acrylic paint.
 The buckets are 3D printed.

 A couple years ago, I invested in a relatively inexpensive DLP (Digital Light Processing) Resin 3D Printer from a company called AnyCubic.
-I'm still learning how to create 3D CAD software, so I simply bought and downloaded a digital file of a bucket, resized the output to my needs, and printed several.
+I'm still learning how to create 3D printable models using CAD software, so I simply bought and downloaded a digital file of a bucket, resized the output to my needs, and printed several.
 A piece of blackened steel wire serves as a handle.

 Thanks for noticing those details!